uktrade/data-hub-frontend/src/client/components/LocalHeaderDetails/__stories__/usage.md

 ### Description

-Implementation of the company local header details in React, extending the LocalHeader component.
+Implementation of re-usable component for investment opportunities header details using React.

 ### Usage